SeaQL/seaql.github.io/SeaORM/docs/04-generate-entity/02-entity-format.md

 ### Ignore Attribute

-If you want to ignore a particular model attribute such that it maps to no database column, you can use the `ignore` annotation.
+If you want to ignore a particular model attribute such that it maps to no database column, you can use the `ignore` macro attribute.

 ```rust
 #[sea_orm(ignore)]